lsaether/whisper-tools/README.md

 geth --shh --rpc --nodiscover
 ```

 You can remove `--nodiscover` if you would like to try to connect to other nodes.
 But be wary, it will also start syncing the Ethereum mainnet.

-Additionally, if you are using this library from a development server (such as webpack) you will need to enable cors on geth with this flag `--rpccorsdomain "*"`.
+If you are using this library from a development server (such as create-react-app), you will need to enable cors on geth with the flag `--rpccorsdomain "*"`.

 ## FAQs

 **Doesn't the web3.js library have whisper?**

 Yes.
 This is an alternative that *may* be better for your use case, if you intend to only use Whisper and not the other functionality that web3 brings in.
-This package also uses the latest v.6.0 Whisper API used in geth, while web3.js used the older v.5.0 API (at the time of writing).
+At the time of writing, this package also makes use of the latest **v.6.0** Whisper API while web3.js still uses the older **v.5.0**.